 American Studies Program

-2019 will be the 15th year of the American Studies Program.
+The American Studies Program has run for 15 years.
 Launched in 2005, the American Studies Program (ASP) was designed for Chinese students who already have a strong command of English but want to test their English ability in a real-life university environment.
 ASP is a four-week academic/cultural immersion program that includes lectures from university professors and tours of local cultural and heritage sites.
 The program is located at Virginia Commonwealth University (VCU) in Richmond, Virginia.
-The city of Richmond is centrally located on the east coast of the U.S., thus allowing the program to incorporate visits to historic Jamestown, Colonial Williamsburg, Virginia Beach, Monticello, Washington DC, and New York City.
+The city of Richmond is centrally located on the east coast of the U.S., thus allowing the program to incorporate visits to historic Jamestown, Colonial Williamsburg, Virginia Beach, Monticello, Washington DC and New York City.

 In addition to academic lectures, students participate in several out-of-town excursions: a two-night/three-day weekend visit to Busch Gardens, Virginia Beach, Historic Jamestown, Colonial Williamsburg and the Williamsburg Outlets; a day-trip to Monticello (Thomas Jefferson’s home) and the town of Charlottesville; a two-night/three-day visit to Washington, D.C.; and a four-night/five-day visit to New York City.